Plot allele frequencies in VCF files

 This is a tool to plot allele frequencies in VCF files.

+Multiple VCF files can be supplied simultaneously for the whole-genome subcommand, in which case they can be grouped by label.
 When multiple VCF files are supplied, plots will be colored on label per VCF file.

 Only one sample per VCF file can be plotted.

+We currently assume the presence of an AD column in the FORMAT field.
 This column should contain the depth per allele, with the reference allele being first.

 All VCFs should be indexed with tabix, and should contain contigs in the header.